-What's special and enjoyable about these orientation programmes is that are held in parallel and in groups, is that they are mostly conducted by second and third year students - so you get to interact with seniors in a friendly at¬mosphere and you learn from them what it means to be a student at ANDC!
-You also interact with other freshers in an informal manner!
-Then, of course, an interactive session with the Principal and finally with the Department in which you gained admission, rounds up the Orientation!
+The orientation programme is conducted by second and third year students - enabling you to interact with seniors in a friendly atmosphere.
+An interactive session with the Principal and with the Department in which you gained admission, rounds up the Orientation!